horker/oxyplotcli2/docs/md/New-OxyBoxPlotSeries.md

 ## DESCRIPTION

-Returns an OxyPlot.Series.BoxPlotSeries object that represents a series for box plots.
+Returns an object that represents a series for box plots.